shikibu9419/git-fzf-extender/README.md

 ## Git FZF Extender

-A plugin to extend your git.
+A git extender plugin with fzf.

-This plugin dependents on [fzf](https://github.com/junegunn/fzf).
+This plugin depends on [fzf](https://github.com/junegunn/fzf).

 ## Installation